PranayaKD/PRODIGY_ML_01/README.md

 3. Download the dataset from the provided Kaggle competition link and place it in the `data/` directory within the project.

-4. Run the Jupyter Notebook `House_Price_Prediction.ipynb` to see the data preprocessing, model training, evaluation, and predictions.
+4. Run the Jupyter Notebook `House-price-prediction-LR.ipynb` to see the data preprocessing, model training, evaluation, and predictions.

 ## Project Structure